personal-ai/whitepaper/README.md

 [TODO: Bonding curves and mathematics motivated by AI monetization principles]

 Rewards Model (Incentives):

 Every creator has a wallet to track their MATs - this is the currency for the network.
-Initially, MATs will be rewarded to creators’ and fans’ as incentives for user actions that encourage user engagements or improve the quality of the AIs.
-MAT+ are positive rewards or incentives in the system, the value of MAT will grow as more stable currencies are staked against the network.
+Initially, MATs will be rewarded to creators and fans as incentives for user actions that encourage user engagement or improve the quality of the AIs.
-1. New creators may earn MATs+ for completing one-time milestones: completing curated onboarding experience, connecting more feed sources to their stacks.
+1. New creators may earn MATs for completing one-time milestones, eg. completing curated onboarding experience, connecting more feed sources to their stacks.
-2. Creators may earn MATs+ for creating memory blocks (stacking rewards).
+2. Creators may earn MATs for creating memory blocks (stacking rewards).
-3. Fans may earn MATs+ for accessing Personal AIs (recalling rewards).
+3. Fans may earn MATs for accessing Personal AIs (recalling rewards).

 Token Model:

-Every creator has an AIP-coin associated with their Personal AI - this is the value of the creator’s Personal AI.
-Initially, the stable currency that is put into the system against
+Every creator has an AI Coin associated with their Personal AI - this is the value of the creator’s Personal AI.
-1. A subscription is a must to access any AIP from any platform.
-Ex: To add an AIP to a google doc to collaborate with.

-Rewards Model (User Journey):

-The upgrade will be an in-app experience.
-From the website, there will be one CTA for users to get in which is by purchasing AIP (similar to superhuman).
-The “signup” will be part of the CNUX experience (until we decide not to).

-A few companies leveraging this architecture for the business model are the following:
-- Ujomusic, Tryshowtime, Audius, Twitter superfollowers, Clubhouse creator economy, Roblox ROBUX, Audible Credits, Bonusly

-In Summary:

-While we are offering great details here in an effort to understand the model, it's actually very simple.
-So here we go in simple terms.
-1. Each user will have a Human AI Labs hosted Wallet, managed on blockchain, that will keep track of users memory access tokens (MATs).
-2. Users earn MATs by their engagement with Stacks & Personal AIs and with their monthly subscription plan paid in USD.
-3. Users spend MATs to access their personal AIs, select specific transformers or access other people's AIs.

-That’s it.

-The associated value for our token (MAT) will be anchored on memory access via recall to their Personal AI using AIP address.

 AI Coins are designed to encourage two primary types of engagement: early adoption and long-term investment.
 Early adoption involves keeping the barrier to entry low for early investors and allowing the value of the AI Coin to grow steadily while attracting fans.
 Long-term investment means providing a path through which more developed creator communities can reach their true valuation.

 ### AI Coin Pricing Curve

-We utilize a polynomial sigmoid bonding curve to give the price of an AI Coin in MATs as a function of its circulating supply.
-Our pricing curve follows the following formula:
+A polynomial sigmoid bonding curve is used to define the price of an AI Coin in MATs as a function of its circulating supply.
+Our pricing curve uses the following formula:

 $$Price\space in\space MATs=a\cdot\left( \frac{supply - b}{\sqrt{c + (supply - b)^2}}+1\right)$$

-We can control the behavior of our curve using the following parameters:
+The behavior of the bonding curve is determined by the following parameters:
 - $a$, the top of the sigmoid curve, or $1/2$ of the price at max supply
 - $b$, the horizontal location of the inflection point of the sigmoid curve, or the supply at which the price begins to flatten off to it’s max value
 - $c$, the slope of the curve’s inflection point, or how fast the price grows

-AI Coins use the following parameters: $a=50,\space b=6\cdot 10^5,\space c=5\cdot 10^9$:
+For v1 AI Coins, bonding curves are the same for each creator's coins and use the following parameters: $a=50,\space b=6\cdot 10^5,\space c=5\cdot 10^9$:

 <center><br/>
 <img src="./figures/bonding-curve.png" alt="drawing" width="300"/><br/>